thanksmister/android-mqtt-alarm-panel/README.md

 ### Alarm Sensors

-Under `Alarm Sensors` option in the settings, you can add up to for sensors devices to display on the alarm interface.
+Under `Alarm Sensors` option in the settings, you can add up to four sensors devices to display on the alarm interface.
 For each sensor, you must specificy the topic and active state of the sensor, such as closed for a door or off for motion.
 The active state shows as green in the interface and red for any other reported states.
 The topic should include the entity id or name of your sensor and the current.
 Here is a sample automation for a Home Assistant platform automation.

 ```
 alias: MQTT Inside Motion